Sud0u53r/sud0u53r.github.io/content/posts/kernelctf2021/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;As mentioned above, the challenge is pretty simple.
 We were given a [challenge.txt](files/progressive_dynamite/challenge.txt).
 It is a 2D matrix of size 100x100 with very big integers and we have to find a way from top left to bottom right, by moving only bottom or right at a time, such that the total sum of number along the way is as low as possible.

-&nbsp;&nbsp;&nbsp;&nbsp;For people who are good at competitive coding, this will challenge will be piece of cake.
-Luckily, I have some experience with some algorithm techniques like divide and conquer, dynamic programming, etc., and I have used dynamic programming to solve this problem.
+&nbsp;&nbsp;&nbsp;&nbsp;For people who are good at competitive coding, this challenge will be a piece of cake.
+Luckily, I have some experience with algorithm techniques like divide and conquer, dynamic programming, etc., and I have used dynamic programming approach to solve this problem.

 Solution: [progressive_dynamite_solve.py](files/progressive_dynamite/solve.py)